mads-hartmann/vscode-yassnippet/README.md

 `json`, atom uses `cson`, and emacs uses `plaintext` files with comments in them.

-This extension simply reads a few files and performs basic text transformation before inserting the snippets into the editor and leaves vscode to do the rest.
+This extension simply reads a few files and performs basic text transformations before inserting the snippets into the editor and leaves vscode to do the rest.

 [emacs-yassnippet]: https://github.com/joaotavora/yasnippet